RobertoBochet/an2dl-challenges/challenge-1/README.md

 and I added a bias layer to avoid the possibility of classify some data as `(0,1)` in this way I have explicated the ordered relation among categories.
 Due to these changes I had to change also the loss function and metrics, because the `accuracy` and `CategoricalCrossentropy` lose their meaning, so I used `BinaryAccuracy` and `binary_crossentropy`, and I changed activation function of the model output from `softmax` to `sigmoid`.

 With this approach I reached a best accuracy of `0.90222` on the test dataset with a model based on `VGG19` trained on `imagenet`; you can find the code in `tl_ordered_vgg19.ipynb` file.
-I think that a better result could be achieved further explore this approach.
+I think that a better result could be achieved with further exploration of this approach.